jfy133/MEx-IPA/assets/docs/documentation.md

 This can be because it takes a long time to render the plots - particularly when you are displaying many plots at once or if loading the data from a remote server into your own computer.
-Be patient.

 ### What is the difference between the 'everything at 0' plots and the 'No Input data found' messages